We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

 Are you f*** kidding me?

-When I tested it yesterday against my original bottling, I really had to start laughing.
-Funnily enough, I also tested it blind with my wife.
+When I tested it against my original sample yesterday, I really had to start laughing.
+Interestingly, I also did a blind test with my wife.
 She even thought the original was the dupe.

-But well.
+But alright.
 Now let's be objective.
-So for the description: if you describe one, you describe the other.
-BUT: there are minimal differences (subtle nuances) that should still be shown:
+So, for the description: if you describe one, you describe the other.
+BUT: there are minimal deviations (fine, fine nuances) that should still be noted:

-- the fruity apple top note is somewhat more dominant in Trono than in its predecessor.
-It is minimally, but really only minimally, synthetic.
-This is not at all the case with Layton.
+- the fruity apple top note is a bit more dominant in Trono than in its counterpart.
+It is minimal, but really just minimal, synthetic.
+This is not the case with Layton.

-- the Trono lacks the "dark" depth.
-I suspect it is the tobacco that is completely missing here.
+- Trono lacks the "dark" depth.
+I suspect it's the tobacco that is completely missing here.

-- Longevity and sillage: in my opinion, the point goes to Trono.
-It is simply more persistent.
+- Longevity and sillage: for my taste, the point goes to Trono.
+It's simply more enduring.

 Have a fragrant day!